 These docs are for setting up SSO for users on our original user model.

-Single Sign On (SSO) allows a computer user to log in to multiple systems via a single portal.
-If you are a New Relic account Owner setting up SSO integration for your organization, you must obtain a SAML certificate that identifies the SSO login URL (and possibly logout URL) for your organization.
+Single sign-on (SSO) allows a computer user to log in to multiple systems via a single portal.
+If you're a New Relic account Owner setting up SSO integration for your organization, you must obtain a SAML certificate that identifies the SSO login URL (and possibly logout URL) for your organization.
 The other types of information required for SSO integration will vary depending on the SAML service provider being used.

 - These docs apply for managing users on our original user model.
-For SSO for users on New Relic One user model, see Authentication domains.
+For enabling SSO for users on our New Relic One user model, see Authentication domains.

 If you don't see this UI, review the requirements.

 Users on our original user model can find a list of the SAML service providers that New Relic currently supports for SSO integration: From the New Relic title bar, select (account dropdown) > Account settings > Security and authentication > Single sign-on.
 If you don't see that UI, it may be because you're on the New Relic One user model: in that case, you'll use a different method to set up SAML SSO.